PANCHO7532/guanaco-webserver/README.md

 # Guanaco Webserver
 ## An simple webserver maded with Node.JS

+### WARNING: This server is under reconstruction, some features described here may not work at this moment.

 ### Features
 1) Webserver :o
 2) Delivers any type of common media